cloudlinux/kernel_panic_receiver/README.md

 Kernel Panic Receiver is a simple Python library for processing kernel panic logs and sending them to Sentry.

-The only thing the tool does is receiving UDP packages with kernel panic logs from different hosts and calling different hooks (whether default or user-defined) that parse logs and return the specific value that will be sent to Sentry.
+The only thing the tool does is receiving UDP/TCP packages with kernel panic logs from different hosts and calling different hooks (whether default or user-defined) that parse logs and return the specific value that will be sent to Sentry.

 ## Installation

 You have to set up clients' machines (on which there will be panics supposed) and a server where Kernel Panic Receiver will work (it may be a server where Sentry works).
 When panic is happening a kernel (client) sends the logs to your server with Kernel Panic Receiver, it receives the logs, processes them and sends to Sentry.

-### Installation on a client (kernel) side
+### Installation on a client (kernel) side (the method is supposed to send UDP packages)

 **CloudLinux**